do-mart/gramolang/README.md

 # gramolang
-High-level package for large language models (or _grand modèle de language_, as one would say in French)
+High-level package for using large language models (or _grand modèle de language_, as one would say in French)

 ## API keys
-AI organizations' APIs requires a key that must be provided before making most call to their interfaces and using their models.
+AI organizations' APIs requires a key that must be provided before using their models or making most calls to their interfaces.
 The package allows providing the key value directly, retrieving the key from a file, or from an environment variable.
-Since multiple models from different organizations can be used interchangeably, a package user must past key values or key files paths in a dict keyed with the `APIWrapper` class corresponding with the API that will be used.
+Since multiple models from different organizations can be used interchangeably, a package user can provide multiple keys if he intends to use the APIs of multiple organizations.

-### Providing a key value directly
+### 1. Providing a key value directly
 Past API keys as `APIWrapper: 'apikeyvalue'` pairs in a dictionary:

     >>> from gramolang import OpenAIAPIWrapper
     >>> api_keys = {OpenAIAPIWrapper: 'apikeyvalue'}

-### Providing a key in a file
+### 2. Providing a key in a file
-When using files instead of direct values, write the key in the form `name=apikeyvalue` on a single file line.
+When using a file instead of direct values, write the key in the form `name=apikeyvalue` on a single file line.
 Use the corresponding name stored in the `APIWrapper` class in the class property `API_KEY_NAME`: